davidsprice/FrozenLake/README.md

 # FrozenLake
-Frozen Lake Dynamic Programming file
-# MonteCarlo
-Monte Carlo mini-project for the Advanced Machine Learning course of Udacity's Machine Learning nano-degree.
+Frozen Lake Dynamic Programming file for the Advanced Machine Learning course of Udacity's Machine Learning nano-degree.

 ## Target :
 Training a reinforcement learning (RL) agent (quadcopter controller) to learn to fly and perform the defined tasks in direction to maximise reward.

 ## Algorithm Class :
-Monte Carlo
+Frozen Lake

 ## Problem Type :
 TBD